Courtsite/stackdriver-to-discord/README.md

 # stackdriver-to-discord

+**This project is no longer maintained, and has been replaced with https://github.com/Courtsite/gcp-monitoring-to-teams**

 ⚙️ A simple Google Cloud Function in Go to transform / proxy Stackdriver Static Webhook notifications to Discord.

 _This project has been tested with the Go 1.11, and Go 1.13 runtimes._